pkp/pkp-docs/admin-guide/3.3/en/configure.md

 ```

 If you are unable to configure this cron job, you must enable the Acron plugin after you have installed the software.

-## Job Runner

-No configuration is required to enable the built-in job runner.
-This is useful for test installations and small sites.
-However, in production we recommend using a worker daemon or cron job to process jobs.

-Learn more about how to configure the [job runner](./advanced-jobs).

 ## Pretty URLs